Walter M. Robertson: World War II

 Braving intense artillery and direct tank fire, he remained in complete observation of the enemy to supervise the disposition of his troops and to direct the fire of his own tanks and tank destroyers.
 After two hours of vicious fighting, many German tanks and vehicles were destroyed and the armored thrust in this sector was thwarted.
 As reinforcements arrived, Robertson proceeded immediately to a second critical area where another salient was threatening two villages along the main route of the enemy advance.
 He organized troops from his own command and stragglers from elements overrun by the powerful attack and, for a period of seven hours, heroically led them in deterring the advance.

 Constantly exposed to intense fire from tanks, machine guns and small arms, Robertson, by his personal direction and his calm and collected demeanor, successfully rallied his men to hold their ground tenaciously.
 His presence among the foremost elements of his command, his exemplary courage and his self-assurance were primarily responsible for knitting the scattered troops into a cohesive fighting force and checking the forward drive of the enemy spearhead.
 For his gallant leadership, personal bravery and zealous devotion to duty, Robertson was decorated with Distinguished Service Cross, the second highest military decorations of the United States.
 The citation for the medal reads:

 Robertson was also appointed Honorary Companion of the Order of the Bath or received Order of the Crown, rank Commander and Croix de guerre with Palm by the Government of Belgium.

 On March 4, 1945, the division captured Gemünd and reached the Rhine river five days later.
 Robertson and his division then advanced south to take Breisig, which it seized on March 11, and then participated in the guarding of the Remagen bridge, between March 12–20.
 He subsequently led his division further to Germany and participated in the capture of Göttingen, Merseburg or Leipzig.

-The Second Division then advanced to Czechoslovakia on May 4, 1945 and liberated the city of Pilsen on VE Day.
-Robertson received Army Distinguished Service Medal for his service with 2nd Infantry Division and also was decorated with Czechoslovak Order of the White Lion, 3rd Class and Czechoslovak War Cross 1939-1945.
+The Second Division then advanced to Czechoslovakia on May 4, 1945, and liberated the city of Pilsen on VE Day.
+Robertson received the Army Distinguished Service Medal for his service with 2nd Infantry Division and was also decorated with the Order of the Patriotic War Second Class (Union of Soviet Socialist Republics), the Czechoslovak Order of the White Lion, 3rd Class and the Czechoslovak War Cross 1939-1945.